-Section 3.2 There are one of either five or six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are five "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of either five or six cost-sharing tiers.
-In general, the higher the cost-sharing tier, the higher your cost for the drug:
+Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+In general, the higher the costsharing tier, the higher your cost for the drug:

 - Cost-Sharing Tier 1 includes preferred generic drugs.
 This is the lowest cost-sharing tier. - Cost-Sharing Tier 2 includes generic drugs. - Cost-Sharing Tier 3 includes preferred brand drugs. - Cost-Sharing Tier 4 includes non-preferred brand drugs. - Cost-Sharing Tier 5 includes specialty medications.
-This is often the highest cost-sharing tier - Cost-Sharing Tier 6 includes vaccines and select generics (not applicable for Medicare HMO Blue PlusRx)
+This is often the highest cost-sharing tier